Are you struggling to keep your finances afloat? My wife and I have been there! For us, the solution was working through Dave Ramsey’s Baby Steps.

-Here’s a shot of my family (minus our latest daughter) with Dave in his studio in Nashville.
+Above is a shot of my family (minus our latest daughter) with Dave in his studio in Nashville.

 You’ve likely heard him being interviewed on the top TV shows.
 Or maybe you’ve heard him on the radio (also released as a podcast).

 Perhaps you’ve even read one of his New York Times Best Selling Books such as my favorite, The Total Money Makeover.
 Just click that link to see it on Amazon and learn more about it.

-In many circles he’s a household name.
+In many circles, he’s a household name.
 And only the most sheltered have never heard of Dave Ramsey’s Baby Steps.

 And in case you think he’s just another elite offering advice he’s never used himself, he did indeed once file for bankruptcy.
 He then started his (now thriving) business at a card table in his living room.